Light Aircraft Pilot Licence (Aeroplane) - LAPL (A)

 Fly up to 3 passengers at a time.
 You must first complete ten hours of flight after the issue of your licence before carrying passengers.

-Able to fly anywhere in EU Member states.
+Able to fly anywhere within the United Kingdom.

 Ability to add Night and Aerobatic ratings to the licence.